libretro/libretro-super/README.iKarith.md

 }
 ```

-What happens if we take the information contained there and turn it into a
-bunch of shell variables that describe what to do with "2048":
+Okay, so I turned that into a pile of shell variables:

 ```bash
 core_2048_dir="libretro-2048"